 The famous floating market of Cai Rang has yearly attracted millions of tourist because of a real floating market.
 After breakfast at the hotel, we check out for a boat ride to Cai Rang floating market.
 Locals from rural villages usually take their farm products to this market by boat in the early morning.
 This is an opportunity you can activities surroundings are in action; sellers and buyers are exchange goods from boat to boat.
 You could see many little wooden boats move up and down and try to find good dealers for business.

 Our private vehicle with the team will take you to Binh Minh town, where a half-day ride through lovely vegetable farms, with a ferry crossing river from village to village.
-Visit a non-tourist workshop that locals use water hyacinth to make hats, handbags...
-Enjoy lunch before we get on our private vehicle for driving back to Saigon
+Visit a non-tourist workshop that locals use water hyacinth to make hats, handbags.
+Have lunch in town and we'll transfer 1.hour to Vinh Long town, take take a ferry to An Binh Island and contine the day experience the people lives on the Island.

 Ho Chi Minh is the country's largest city, and its traffic is too busy almost all day. we should depart from the hotels at 7:00 am, so we save time for the countryside.
 As we are leaving HCM as earlier, the weather is fantastic for us to explore the stunning scenery.
 So you will spend more time exploring the stunning countryside, beautiful villages on the back roads, after 1.5 hours by vehicle towards to Trang Bom Dist, Dong Nai province.
 The morning ride is lovely cycling as you riding through different rural areas, through a rubber plantation, ride paddy fields, teak tree plantation, tapioca plant fields, and passing tiny rural villages along the way to Doc Mo, highway 1A.